 The Marlborough College School of English and Culture's academic syllabus has been designed by highly qualified professionals who know Marlborough well.
-The tutors are all qualified specialists in English language tuition or their Open Minds field of expertise and are passionate about teaching and giving their students a culturally enriching experience.
+The tutors are all specialists in English language tuition or their Open Minds field of expertise and are passionate about teaching and giving their students a culturally enriching experience.
 Further, they have a passion for expanding their students horizons and challenging them to think in new ways both inside and outside the classroom.
 The courses are unique to the Marlborough College School of English and Culture and are adapted and updated by our tutors each year to ensure that they continue to be relevant and engaging for our students.

 The History of Marlborough College

 In 1843, a group of Church of England clergymen, with the backing of the Archbishop of Canterbury, were looking to found a boarding school with the prime purpose of educating the sons of clergy.
 Hearing that the Castle Inn at Marlborough was vacant, they took a lease on it and so Marlborough College started in August 1843 with the admission of its first 199 boys.